Shrubs for Shade

 Garrya

 Garrya elliptica, common name Silk Tassel Bush, displays its lovely catkins in winter.
-It is easy to grow although not all varieties are fully hardy, which includes the most commonly grown variety Garrya E. ' James Roof'
+It is easy to gro.

-I have seen Garrya growing in the northern parts of the UK.
+It is often described as not fully hardy including, the most commonly grown variety Garrya E. ' James Roof' I have seen Garrya growing in the northern parts of the UK and in cold eastern areas.
+Those locations provided the images on the page for growing Garrya.
 The trick is to plant it in a sheltered spot away from chilling winds.